CBR vs. VBR: Differentiating Constant Bitrate from Variable Bitrate

 Bitrate measures the amount of data that is transferred over a period of time.
 In online video streaming, video bitrate is measured in kilobits per second or kbps.
 Bitrate affects the quality of a video stream.
 Streaming with a higher bitrate helps you produce higher-quality streams.

-When it comes to online video streaming, broadcasters often make their content available in multiple different bitrates.
+When it comes to online video streaming, broadcasters often make their content available in multiple bitrates.
 This is referred to as adaptive bitrate streaming.
-This allows viewers to access the bitrate that is appropriate for their internet speed which allows them to access the highest quality content with the least amount of lagging, skipping, and buffering.
+This allows viewers to access the bitrate that is appropriate for their internet speed, which allows them to access the highest quality content with the least amount of lagging, skipping, and buffering.

 Adaptive bitrate video players have been game-changing since they automatically deliver the rendition of the video with the appropriate bitrate in response to a real-time analysis of each viewer’s internet speed.